DiscoverZero: The Climate Race

 Reverse

-It’s late into week two of negotiations at COP29, and delegates still appear far from consensus.
-But plans are already underway for COP30.
-Next year’s climate conference is set to take place in the Belem, Brazil, a gateway to the Amazon rainforest.
+Plans are already underway for COP30 to pick up the baton-- and tackle COP29's unfinished business.
+Next year’s climate conference is set to take place in Belem, Brazil, a gateway to the Amazon rainforest.
 André Corrêa do Lago, Brazil’s Secretary for Climate, Energy and the Environment tells Akshat Rathi that although holding a global summit in Belem poses logistical challenges, the symbolism of the location holds “fantastic political power.”
 Explore further: Past episode about Azerbaijan’s challenges with hosting COP29 in Baku Past episode with Brazil's chief climate negotiator, Liliam Chagas, about the viability of a fossil fuel nonproliferation treaty Past episode with ExxonMobil CEO Darren Woods, about his decision to attend COP29 Zero is a production of Bloomberg Green.
-Our producer is Mythili Rao. to Simone Iglesias, Siobhan Wagner, Ethan Steinberg, Blake Maples, and Jessica Bank.
+Our producer is Mythili Rao.
+Special thanks to Simone Iglesias, Siobhan Wagner, Ethan Steinberg, Blake Maples, and Jessica Beck.
 Thoughts or suggestions?
 Email us at zeropod@bloomberg.net.
 For more coverage of climate change and solutions, visit https://www.bloomberg.com/green.See omnystudio.com/listener for privacy information.

 At COP29 in Baku, Akshat Rathi is joined on stage at Bloomberg Green’s live event by Ali Zaidi, President Biden’s National Climate Advisor.
 Zaidi argues that it would be “economic malpractice” for the Trump administration to abandon the energy transition.
 Plus, veteran climate diplomat Jonathan Pershing explains why he believes global competition will result in an “acceleration of action” on green policy.
 Explore further: Past episode with Ali Zaidi on the momentum generated by passing the IRA Past episode with California Democratic Congressman Ro Khanna on what Trump’s election means for US climate policy Past episode with COP29 President Mukhtar Babayev on what would make this conference a success Zero is a production of Bloomberg Green.
 Our producer is Mythili Rao.
 Special thanks this week to Jen Dlouhy, Sharon Chen, Siobhan Wagner, Ethan Steinberg, Blake Maples, and Jessica Beck.
 Thoughts or suggestions?
 Email us at zeropod@bloomberg.net.
 For more coverage of climate change and solutions, visit https://www.bloomberg.com/green.See omnystudio.com/listener for privacy information.